mbenford/ngTagsInput/CONTRIBUTING.md

 Before writing your killing feature you need to have a few things set up:

 1. Install Node.js (0.10.22 or higher)
-2. Install `grunt-cli` and `karma` globally
+2. Install `grunt-cli` and `karma-cli` globally

-        npm install -g grunt-cli karma
+        npm install -g grunt-cli karma-cli

+3. Install Ruby and the `sass` gem if you want to compile the SCSS files
-3. Clone your repository
+4. Clone your repository

         git clone https://github.com/<your_github_username>/ngTagsInput

-4. Go to the ngTagsInput directory
+5. Go to the ngTagsInput directory

         cd ngTagsInput

-5. Add the main ngTagsInput repo as an upstream remote
+6. Add the main ngTagsInput repo as an upstream remote

         git remote add upstream https://github.com/mbenford/ngTagsInput

-6. Install the development dependencies
+7. Install the development dependencies

         npm install